 The bottom line

-However, if your business values flexibility, speed, and a single source of truth that covers sales, support, and internal docs, then a dedicated, tool-agnostic solution makes a lot more sense.
-The right AI should support your entire customer journey, not just one part of it.
+However, if your business values a unified knowledge base that covers sales, support, and internal docs across many different apps, a tool-agnostic solution like eesel AI makes a lot of sense as an add-on.
+The right AI strategy should support your entire customer journey by making your primary tools even more effective.

-Ready to deploy an AI that learns from all your company knowledge, not just your CRM?
+Ready to deploy an AI that learns from all your company knowledge to make your HubSpot CRM even more powerful?
 Get started with eesel AI in minutes.

 Frequently asked questions